mrdsx/minecraft-launcher/README.md

 # minecraft-launcher
-New GUI Minecraft Launcher using customtkinter and minecraft-launcher-lib as main modules in project.
+Minecraft Launcher with modern GUI that uses customtkinter and minecraft-launcher-lib as main modules.
 Supports fabric and quilt installers, forge installer is under development.
 Also doesn't support changing of skins